Support our Stores!

 We have stores selling good quality used furniture and electrical goods in Norwich, Dereham and Holt.

 Our Re-use shop at the Foxhall Household Waste Recycling Centre in Ipswich sells a wide range of items which have been donated by people across Suffolk.

-All our stores take in donated items and the profits they make by selling them helps to fund all our other work for children, families and adults who need our help.
+All our stores take in donated items and the profits they make by selling them helps to fund our other work for children, families and adults who need our help.

-All the contact information is below and for more details go to the page for the store you're interested in.
+All the contact information is below and for more details please visit the page for the store you're interested in.